Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Numerical analysis

+\end{description} \neurocomp{where $Z_{\sigma^2}$ is a random variable independent from \(X\), following a normal distribution with zero mean and variance \(\sigma^2\).}

 The first model covers an additive regression problem, while the second covers a binary classification task with covariate interactions.
-In both cases, we consider an input random variable $X \in \R^d$, the covariate of which, denoted $(x_j)_{1 \le j \le d}$, are \replace{either uniformly distributed over $(-1, 1)^d$ (uncorrelated design) or normally distributed with zero mean and covariance matrix $\Sigma = \left( 2^{-|i-j|} \right)_{1 \le i, j \le d}$ (correlated design).}{normally distributed with zero mean and covariance matrix $\Sigma = \left( 2^{-|i-j|} \right)_{1 \le i, j \le d}$ (this is the correlated design).
-We present, in Appendix~\ref{app:numerical}, a variant of this framework based on covariates uniformly distributed over $(-1, 1)^d$ (the uncorrelated design) and for which the numerical results are identical.} Moreover, in these synthetic models \replace{}{of regression and classification}, an additive and independent noise (normally distributed with mean $\mu \in \R$ and variance $\sigma^2$) is embodied by the random variable $Z_{\mu, \sigma^2}$.
+In both cases, we consider an input random variable $X \in \R^d$, the covariate of which, denoted $(X^{(j)})_{1 \le j \le d}$, are normally distributed with zero mean and covariance matrix $\Sigma = \left( 2^{-|i-j|} \right)_{1 \le i, j \le d}$.
+Moreover, in these synthetic models of regression and classification, an additive and independent noise is embodied by the random variable $Z_{\sigma^2}$.

 Four different losses are considered (see Table \ref{tab:losses} for a brief description): least squares and least absolute deviations for regression; exponential (with $\beta=1$) and hinge for classification.
 Computations for the corresponding (sub)gradients and proximal operators are detailed in Appendix~\ref{app:losses}.
-On that occasion, it can be remarked that the direction of descent $\psi_\lambda C(f_t)$ of proximal boosting applied with the least squares loss is the same as that of gradient boosting, $\fsub C(f_t)$, up to a constant factor (see Appendix~\ref{app:losses}).
+On that occasion, it can be remarked that the direction of descent $\proxdir{\lambda} C(f_t)$ of proximal boosting applied with the least squares loss is the same as that of gradient boosting, $\fgrad C(f_t)$, up to a constant factor (see Appendix~\ref{app:losses}).
 In other words, proximal and gradient boosting are exactly equivalent.

 In addition, note that we also considered other kind of losses such as the pinball loss for regression and the logistic loss for classification (see Table \ref{tab:losses}).
-Nevertheless, since the numerical behaviors are respectively very close to the least absolute deviations and exponential cases, the results are not reported.
+Nevertheless, since the numerical behaviors are respectively very close to the least absolute deviations and the exponential cases, the results are not reported.

-In the following numerical experiments, the random sample generated based on each model is divided into a training set (50\%) to fit the method and a validation set (50\%).
-The performance of the methods are appraised \replace{thanks to}{through} several curves representing the training and validation losses along the $T=5000$ iterations with which the algorithms are run.
+In the following numerical experiments, the random sample generated based on each model is divided into a training set (50\%) to fit the method and a test set (50\%).
+The performance of the methods are appraised through several curves representing the training and test losses along the $T=1000$ iterations of boosting.